-This tree management program was developed to uphold Fulton's comprehensive vision for preserving its urban forest.
+This tree management program was developed to uphold Watervliet's comprehensive vision for preserving its urban forest.
 This five-year program is based on the tree inventory data; the program was designed to reduce risk through prioritized tree removal and pruning, and to improve tree health and structure through proactive pruning cycles.
 Tree planting to mitigate removals and increase canopy cover and public outreach are important parts of the program as well.

 While implementing a tree care program is an ongoing process, tree work must always be prioritized to reduce public safety risks.
-Davey Resource Group recommends completing the work identified during the inventory based on the assigned risk rating; however, it is also essential to routinely monitor the tree population to identify other Severe or High Risk trees so that they may be systematically addressed.
-While regular pruning cycles and tree planting is important, priority work (especially for Severe or High Risk trees) must sometimes take precedence to ensure that risk is expediently managed.
+DRG recommends completing the work identified during the inventory based on the assigned risk rating; however, routinely monitoring the tree population is essential so that other Extreme or High Risk trees can be identified and systematically addressed.
+While regular pruning cycles and tree planting are important, priority work (especially for Extreme or High Risk trees) must sometimes take precedence to ensure that risk is expediently managed.